-Many different types of enameling techniques have been used on jewelry and decorative objects through the centuries.
+Many different types of enameling techniques have been used on jewelry and decorative objects throughout the centuries.
 Enameling imparts color primarily to metals, but can also be applied to other varied materials.
-Enamelwork is basically glass that is fused to a surface using high heat thus giving it durability.
+Enamelwork is glass that is fused to a surface using high heat thus giving it durability.
 As durable as they are, however, these beautiful finishes can be chipped when they are not handled with care.

-Not all techniques described as such in relation to antiques and collectibles are truly enamels though, as is the case with “cold painted” work as described below.
+Not all techniques described as such in relation to antiques and collectibles are indeed enamels though, as is the case with “cold painted” work as described below.
 There are also varying levels of quality to consider among the varied techniques.

 01 of 05

 Champleve is the French term for “raised field.”
 While cloisonné (learn more below) uses small pieces of wire attached to metal to form fields for filling with enamel, this technique is a bit different.
 Depressions are made in metal forming the cells instead, usually by etching or carving the surface.
-The metal left showing once the enameling is complete, therefore, is usually thicker and more obviously part of the pattern in comparison.
-Sometimes the terms cloisonné and champlevé are used together to describe the same item by marketers, although that's not quite accurate.
+The metal left showing once the enameling is complete, therefore, is generally thicker and more part of the pattern in comparison.
+Sometimes the terms cloisonné and champlevé are used together to describe the same item by marketers, although that's not entirely accurate.

 02 of 05

 For this enameling technique, a design is created using fine metal wires fixed to a metal plate.
 The spaces, or cells, are then inlaid with colored enamel that is fused to the background (in contrast to plique-à-jour described below, which lacks any backing).
-While the cloisonne method is a very old one - dating back to ancient Greece, Rome and Egypt, as well as 4th-century Byzantium - the term originated in the 1860s (cloisonné means "compartmentalized" or "partitioned" in French).
+While the cloisonne method is a very old one — dating back to ancient Greece, Rome, and Egypt, as well as 4th-century Byzantium — the term originated in the 1860s (cloisonné means "compartmentalized" or "partitioned" in French).
 European interest in Asian decorative arts during this period sparked a vogue in enameled jewelry, though the Chinese and Japanese often used the technique on tableware and art objects as well.

 03 of 05